-Prior to the faculty council meeting, students are asked to complete a Student Activity Form listing their cocurricular activities, leadership positions held, involvement in community activities, awards and recognition received, etc. scholarship (3.0 cumulative average) leadership (positive attitude and behavior and influence; is responsible, reliable and dependable) service (works well with others, renders service as needed or requested both cheerfully and enthusiastically) character (exemplifies cheerfulness, friendliness, poise, stability and honesty; shows courtesy, concern and respect; upholds principles of morality and ethics) Membership is an honor bestowed on a select few.
-No student has a right to be selected nor may one apply for membership.
+Prior to the faculty council meeting, students are asked to complete a Student Activity Form listing their co-curricular activities, leadership positions held, involvement in community activities, awards and recognition received, etc. scholarship (3.0 cumulative average) leadership (positive attitude and behavior and influence; is responsible, reliable and dependable) service (works well with others, renders service as needed or requested both cheerfully and enthusiastically) character (exemplifies cheerfulness, friendliness, poise, stability and honesty; shows courtesy, concern and respect; upholds principles of morality and ethics).
 Membership carries with it certain responsibilities.
 It incurs an obligation to demonstrate those outstanding qualities that resulted in selection, to actively participate in the service projects selected by the chapter, and to participate in a service project that reflects the individual's particular talent and interests.
 Members who are dismissed are never again eligible for membership.